kirjavascript/nibblrjr/DOCUMENTATION.md

 **all properties are optional**. [see the example config](config.json.example)

+if the configuration file is edited while the bot is running, these changes will be reflected in its behaviour, to the extent that if you change the server address it will leave the old one and rejoin the new one

+* `servers` _array_ &emsp; list of IRC servers to connect to
+    * `address` _string_ &emsp; for example: `irc.libera.chat`
+    * `password` _string_ &emsp; password to use for services authentication
+    * `channels` _array_ &emsp; list of channels to join.
+        * `name` _string_ &emsp; channel name to join. for example: `##rust`

-all root properties (except `timezone` and `web`) are global, and can also placed inside the server for a local override
+the following properties are top level, but can also placed inside the server for a local override

 * `trigger` _string_ &emsp; the prefix to use for running commands (default: `~`)
 * `nickname` _string_ &emsp; nickname